Dcroix/PostGresConnectGuide/README.md

 # PostGresConnectGuide
 Ultimate Guide for Establishing Connection with Postgres to also include the syntax that are handy for use.
+Especially made for our Data Engineers handling our Postgres Database.

 - Read_SQL_Data_R
 This file presents how to connect your postgres DB to your existing R application.